supermasita/blog.supermasita.com/_posts/2018-11-01-Firefox-Enable_search_from_address_bar.markdown

 ---
 layout: post
-title:  "FIREFOX - Enable search from address bar"
+title:  "Firefox - Enable search from address bar"
 date:   2018-11-01 07:04:16 -0300
 tags: firefox computers
 ---
 Yeah, I know, its enabled by default.
 But sometimes some organizations block it.